Skip to main content

 2. Select the API Key tab

-Security note: We encrypt your API key at rest.
-For production environments requiring maximum security, we recommend IAM Role Federation (Method 1) which uses temporary credentials and stores nothing long-lived.
+Security note: API keys are encrypted at rest.
+For production environments requiring maximum security, prefer IAM Role Federation (Method 1) — it stores nothing long-lived.

 Method 3: Amazon Cognito